Bulletin #2330, Maine Farm Safety Program: Care of Respirators

 - Valves should be clean and seated perfectly.

-- Be sure filters and cartridges are the right kind for the atmosphere in which you will be working.
+- Be sure filters and cartridges are the right kinds for the atmosphere in which you will be working.
 Remember the color code for cartridges and filters is only a guide.
 Always read the label to be sure you have the right kinds of elements.
 If a combination of elements is required, be sure you have the right combination on each side of the respirator.

 - If it is a full-face respirator, the face shield should be clear and in good condition.